Vendic/vsf-external-checkout/docs/README.md

 If you want to integrate this extension with your backend CMS make sure that entering `{your_CMS_url}/vue/cart/sync/token/{user-token}/cart/{cart_token}` will do the following:
 1. Synchronize cart and user data between Vue Storefront and your CMS
 2. Redirect user to external checkout

+## Suggestions
+For integrations with [Magento 2](https://github.com/DivanteLtd/magento2-external-checkout), also have a look at [this module that allows you to run Magento 2 in checkout only mode](https://github.com/Vendic/magento2-checkout-only)